d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-17-thinking-like-a-bzier-path.md

 > IMage

- > Add that to our break down reportoar.
+ > Add that to our break down repertoire.

  Make a joke about the power of bezier paths being at our fingertips (given the amount of pen and paper we are going to use the first few times)